 Getting Karmann involved in the sports car project

-Another Board Meeting on 6 February discussed Projects Lynx and Bullet.
+Another Board meeting on 6 February discussed Projects Lynx and Bullet.
 Spen King told the Board, ‘that it would be necessary to book space and time with Karmann immediately or lose our place in the tooling queue.’

 He added: ‘It was agreed that the Chief Engineer should keep the Managing Director of Pressed Steel Fisher informed of our plans and that a financial proposal be put forward and approved before the space is booked.
 The Chief Engineer (Spen King) undertook to get this proposal together on an extremely urgent basis.’

-Some Lynx and Bullet engineering was linked with other Standard-Triumph projects, most notably Puma, a replacement for the ‘Innsbruck’ 2000/2.5 PI executive saloons.
+Some Lynx and Bullet engineering was linked with other Standard-Triumph projects, most notably Triumph Puma, a replacement for the ‘Innsbruck’ 2000/2.5 PI executive saloons.
 Details about this project are vague, but it appears that the Triumph V8 was earmarked for the car along with a brand new overhead cam inline six-cylinder that began development in 1970.
-The STI Styling Department was assisted by freelance Designer William Towns in creating the look of the car.
+The Standard-Triumph Styling Department was assisted by freelance Designer William Towns in creating the look of the car.

 British Leyland: sales and profits down